-58. Natural England has engaged with the BCAs regarding the draft BCP and also Sandwell's Issues and Options consultation.
-Sandwell Council will continue to work with them to include policies and proposals that will improve and enhance biodiversity across the borough.
+71. Natural England has engaged with the BCAs regarding the draft BCP and Sandwell's Issues and Options consultation.
+Sandwell Council forwarded the final draft Natural Environment policies to Natural England before the consultation on Reg 19 for their consideration.